-For the macro base station, an in-block EIRP limit is not obligatory.
-In case an upper limit is desired by an administration, a value of 68 dBm EIRP may be applied.
+For the base stations, in-block EIRP limits are not obligatory.
+In case an upper limit is desired by an administration, the values of 68 dBm/5 MHz, 38 + antenna dBm, 24 + antenna dBm and 20 + antenna dBm dBm EIRP may be applied for macro, micro, pico and femto base stations respectively.

 The Micro BS EIRP limit of 46 dBm is calculated by using a 38 dBm limit for the power at the antenna connector together with an antenna with a maximum gain of 9 dBi.